 After you ask for the business, keep quiet and wait for the other person to respond.
 Don’t be unnerved by a brief silence: it is natural for people to hesitate just before they buy, and a little tension-inducing silence at a critical moment can spur your customer to reply.

-Obviously, if the silence extends for longer than ten to fifteen seconds, you should probably be the one to speak: “I know this is a significant commitment.
+Obviously, if the silence extends for longer than ten seconds or so, you should probably be the one to speak: “I know this is a significant commitment.
 How about we go over the proposal again to make sure all of your requirements are covered?”

 What’s your favourite close?